Kazimierz Barcikowski

 Kazimierz Barcikowski ([kaˈʑimjɛʐ bart͡ɕiˈkɔfskʲi]; 22 March 1927 – 10 July 2007) was a Polish politician.
-As a member of Polish United Workers Party, he served on the Central Committee of the Party and on the Political Bureau.
+As a member of Polish United Workers' Party (PZPR), he served on the Central Committee and on the Politburo of the PZPR.
 Among his other posts were those of deputy to Sejm and minister of agriculture.
 Barcikowski served as head of government negotiations with striking workers in Szczecin in 1980 and was one of four deputy chairmen of the Polish Council of State from 1985 to 1989.